 Gussied up antojitos can be pleasantly amusing: little blue corn ‘peneques de lengua’ appear like sharks swimming in a sea of green salsa.
-Jewel-lik, paper-thin slices of octopus make for a refreshing starter.
+Jewel-like, paper-thin slices of octopus make for a refreshing starter.

-A seasonal ‘tlayuda de escamoles’, the ant eggs known as Mexican caviar, is also lovely to look at though unbalanced flavor-acidity wise.
-Classic seafood tostadas and tacos tacos of, respectively, tuna and shrimp are simple and light.
+A seasonal ‘tlayuda de escamoles’, the ant eggs known as Mexican caviar, is also lovely to look at though, on a recent visit, unbalanced flavor-acidity wise.
+Classic seafood tostadas and tacos of, respectively, tuna and shrimp are simple and light.

 El Balcón del Zócalo